mff-uk/dataspecer/content/en/docs/projects/api.md

 15. **uuid: \^9.0.1**
 16. **zod: \^3.23.4**

-Please note that the original project of Dataspecer is based on **vite** as well as **tailwind** library utilization.
-The information regarding these libraries can be seen in the original Dataspecer documentation.

 ## 4.3 Build Instructions

 In order to build the project, one needs to follow these steps: